 You can find an expanded version of Orbiter X, with much more on fifties sci-fi and the early days of BBC Radio, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
-Though not one of the ones in pill form they probably had fully stocked up on Orbiter X though.
+Though not one of the ones in pill form they were probably fully stocked up with on Orbiter X though.

 Orbiter X enjoys pride of place on my list of Twelve Radio Programmes That Need To Be Given A Proper Release; you can find out more about the other ones here.

 You can hear me talking about more forgotten old dusty bits of radio – although this time it’s comedy on BBC Radio Three and the Third Programme – in Looks Unfamiliar here.

 Please don’t copy this only with more italics and exclamation marks.